dereknovak/RB130-LS/study_guide.md

 "The entire set of tests that accompanies your program or application.
 You can think of this as *all the tests* for a project."

-A test suite is a collection of all the tests for an application.
+A test suite is a collection of all of the tests for an application.

 ### Test